-The proposed bill seeks to regulate the corporate practice of health care in Washington State by establishing stringent requirements for ownership and management of health care practices.
-It introduces a new section to chapter 18.100 RCW, making it unlawful for unlicensed individuals or entities to own or manage health care practices or employ licensed providers.
-The bill mandates that licensed health care providers must hold a majority of shares and positions within professional service corporations, ensuring their meaningful involvement in care delivery.
-It also prohibits shareholders and directors from relinquishing control over clinical decision-making and restricts financial arrangements with management services organizations.
-Additional provisions prevent unlicensed individuals from interfering with the professional judgment of licensed providers in various health care settings, thereby protecting the integrity of clinical decision-making.
+The proposed bill seeks to regulate the corporate practice of health care in Washington State by establishing stringent requirements for health care practices and their management.
+It introduces a new section to chapter 18.100 RCW, making it unlawful for unlicensed individuals or entities to own or manage a health care practice, employ licensed providers, or engage in licensed health care professions.
+The bill mandates that licensed health care providers must hold a majority of shares and positions within professional service corporations, ensuring they maintain control over clinical decision-making.
+Additionally, it prohibits shareholders and directors from transferring control over the practice's operations or entering into conflicting financial arrangements with management services organizations.

 Substitute Bill: 70.41.020, 18.130.190, 19.100.120